 Yes.

-You are required to have a headset, electronic flight computer, plotter, and a kneeboard.
+You are required to have a headset, electronic flight computer, plotter, kneeboard, and Apple iPad (any series, 256 GB min.) .
 These items may be acquired through the Embry-Riddle Bookstore or other commercial sources.

 Check in at the flight desk, and let the dispatcher know that you want to observe a flight.
 Be sure to bring your FTRA badge with you; it is needed to get onto the ramp.
 If you do not have an FTRA badge, the flight supervisor can issue a temporary badge.